AI Adoption best practises: How to integrate AI into your design

 Ask yourself → “Does this feature build confidence over time, or does it just try to impress once?”

 Artificial intelligence is no longer a futuristic concept, it’s a tool on every designer’s desk.
-Whether you’re building with LLMs, experimenting with AI-generated visuals, or designing user interfaces that include AI-driven experiences, the question is no longer if you should use AI, but how to do it responsibly, effectively, and with your users in mind.
+Whether you’re building with LLMs, experimenting with AI-generated visuals, or designing user interfaces that include AI-driven experiences, the question is no longer if you should use AI, but how to do it effectively, and with your users in mind.

 1. Start with the human, not the model

 Before diving into model capabilities, define what your user actually needs.
-LLMs are powerful, but they shouldn’t be your product’s personality — they should be its invisible engine.
+LLMs are powerful, but they shouldn’t be your product’s personality.
+They should be its invisible engine.
 Use jobs-to-be-done frameworks to find meaningful places where AI can reduce friction, unlock insight, or guide action.

 Ask yourself → “What problem are we solving, and is AI genuinely the best solution for it?”